 Hyderabad.
 The most extensive states in India under a single ruler are those which enjoy the fullest measure of internal authority.
-Some of them have already been mentioned above.
-Here we have to deal with a few of those which are not included in the groups of states already described.
-One of them, Hyderabad, with an area of 82,698 square miles, is nearly as large as the British province called the Central Provinces.
+Some of them hav already been mentioned above.
+Here we have to $d\epsilon$ with a few of those which are not included in the grouof states already described.
+One of them, Hyders with an area of 82,698 square miles, is new large as the British province called the C Provinces.
 Its founder was a servant of the emperor of Delhi, who shook off the authority of his master when the Mahomedan power began to decline, and his successors have received considerable additions of territory from the British government as a reward for their military and political services.

 Kashmir.
 Kashmir, which is almost of the same area as Hyderabad, was created by the British after the defeat of the Sikh army at the battle of Sobraon in 1846.
-The hill-country between the rivers Indus and Ravi, then acquired by conquest, was conferred upon Gulab Singh, Raja of Jammu, by the treaty of Amritsar.
+The hill-country between the rivers Indus and Ravi, then acquired by conquest, was conferred upon Gulab Singh, Raja of Jammu, by the treaty of Amritzar.

 Mysore.
 Mysore, a considerable state in the south of India, covering 28,000 square miles, rich in gold and fertile in soil, also owes its existence to British arms, by which it was restored to the Hindu dynasty from the hands of a usurper.
-Some years after this event, which occurred in 1799, the subjects of Mysore rose against the oppression . and exactions of their Maharaja, and the British government took over the administration.
-On the death of the Maharaja in 1868 the British government again determined to revive the native rule, and they recognized his adopted son, who was invested with authority in 1881.
+Some years after this event, which occurred in 1799, the subjects of Mysore . rose against the oppression and exactions of their Maharaja, and the British government took over the administration.
+On the death of the Maharaja in 1868 the British government again determined to revive the native rule, and they recognized his adopted son as his successor in 1881.
 His untimely death closed a career of great promise, and his son, a minor, succeeded him in 1894.
 Thus, after half a century of British administration, Mysore was once more placed under a native ruler, under certain conditions which afford a guarantee for the maintenance of the reforms introduced by the British commissioner.

-Baroda.
-Baroda is another naportant state standing by itself in the fertile division of Guzerat in Western India.
-Damaji, the founder of the line of Gaekwars who rule this state of •8226 square miles, established himself by arrangement with the Peshwa on the fall of the Mahomedan government in Ahmed-Baroda was thus formed into a native state abad. many years after the establishment of British factories in Surat and Bombay, and at several periods in its history it has been sustained by British help.
+· Baroda.
+Baroda is another important state standing by itself in the fertile division of Guzerat in

+Damaji, the founder of the line of Western India.
+Gaekwars, who rule this state of 8226 square miles, successfully maintained his position against the Marathas on the fall of the Mahomedan government in Ahmedabad.
+Baroda was thus formed into a native state many years after the establishment of British factories in Surat and Bombay, and at several periods in its history it has been sustained by British help.
 More recently, on the deposition of its ruler in 1875, who thus lost the benefit of the right of adoption granted to ruling chiefs, the British government allowed the widow of a former Gaekwar to adopt a member of the Gaekwar family who had been selected by the government of India as a suitable person upon whom to confer the state of Baroda.